 TACoS is flat or decreasing – This shows that the ad campaign of your product is generating ample money.
 It also indicates that organic sales and traffic are rising, which helps you enhance your brand presence and reach more potential customers.

-ACoS is decreasing and TACoS is increasing – Although it happens rarely, this scenario is rather deceptive as the ACoS is decreasing.
+ACoS is decreasing and TACoS is increasing – Although it rarely happens, this scenario is rather deceptive as the ACoS is decreasing.
 You may be under the impression that you are generating more revenue for the advertising amount you spent.
 But beware, your organic sales are sinking in this situation which is not good for your brand and this should not be your goal.

 Calculating and monitoring TACoS is important for a successful Amazon vendor.
 Having your goals and targets defined before/while tracking TACoS Amazon advertising metrics will positively influence your brand and increase organic sales.
 Also, it helps to figure out the long-term strategies of your business.